ashleybostrom/markitasread/README.md

 * Node.js

 ### How to start the project:
-1. **Copy Link in Code Dropdown Menu:** Copy the link with SSH key to clone the repo
+1. **Copy link in code dropdown menu:** Copy the link with SSH key to clone the repo
 1. **Clone:** In GitBash (Windows) or Terminal (Mac), type `git clone < $link >`
 1. **NPM:** Type `npm init -y` to install NPM (Node Package Manager)
 1. **Inquirer:** Type `npm i inquirer` to install npm's inquirer package